3 Pathways to Increase Revenue in Healthcare Customer Engagement

 The healthcare industry nearly universally accepts the need to improve customer engagement.
 But how do you evaluate the potential benefits and justify customer engagement investments?

-Although patient engagement in healthcare is key, necessary technology requires quantifiable justification.
 Though the US healthcare system comprised 17.9% of the 2018 economy, investment in engagement remains behind.
 Healthcare organizations must prioritize customer engagement strategy.
 Are your initiatives and investments enough?

-nearly universally accepts the need to improve customer engagement, learning lessons from consumer-facing industries such as technology, retail, and hospitality.
+The healthcare industry nearly universally accepts the need to improve customer engagement, learning lessons from consumer-facing industries such as technology, retail, and hospitality.
 But how do you evaluate the potential benefits and justify customer engagement investments in programs, systems, and technologies?

 Improving the consumer’s willingness and ability to engage actively in their care is an obvious good but the investment must also be evaluated on the quantifiable revenue increases it enables.